Ruby/Rails image and video upload

 This page covers common usage patterns for Rails image and video upload with Cloudinary.

-For details on all available upload options and parameters, see the Media upload documentation, and the upload method of the Upload API Reference.
+For details on all available upload functionality, see the Upload guide, and the upload method of the Upload API Reference.

 Server-side upload

 You can upload images, video (or any other raw file) to Cloudinary from your Ruby code or Ruby on Rails server.
-Uploading is done over HTTPS using a secure protocol based on your account's api_key
+Uploading is done over HTTPS using a secure protocol based on your product environment's api_key

 and api_secret